 One-way PREMIUM fares, a first class experience with added amenities like access to an exclusive lounge and complimentary snacks and beverages throughout the journey, will start at $149.

-Lasting just 3 hours, this development is a godsend for those looking to explore the city or, well, plan a trip to Disney without the stress of driving or catching a flight.
+The new service includes 16 daily round trips with hourly departures from Miami and Orlando.
+Trains will travel at maximum speeds of 125 mph — more than two miles per minute.
+With a non-stop route between Miami and Orlando for just three hours (compared to four with traffic), this development is a godsend for those looking to explore the city or, well, plan a trip to Disney without the stress of driving or catching a flight.

-The Orlando station, which will connect 170 miles of track, is expected to reach completion this month and aims to reduce congestion along the route while offering a more efficient (and quicker) way to travel between Miami and Orlando.
+Regular service from Orlando to Miami will stop at all Brightline stations including West Palm Beach, Boca Raton, Fort Lauderdale and Aventura with a run time of three hours and 30 minutes.
+The Orlando station, which will connect 170 miles of track, aims to reduce congestion along the route while offering a more efficient (and quicker) way to travel between Miami and Orlando.

-Brightline currently offers routes between Miami, Aventura, Fort Lauderdale, Boca Raton and West Palm Beach.
-Depending on the destination, it offers fares for as low as $10 for one-way trips.
+Brightline currently offers fares for as low as $10 for one-way trips between Miami, Aventura, Fort Lauderdale, Boca Raton and West Palm Beach.
 Other potential routes that are in the works are Tampa, which is part of Brightline’s Phase 2 expansion into Central Florida.

-To stay up-to-date with the Orlando expansion, visit their website by clicking here.
-It seems that soon we’ll be on the next train out directly to The City Beautiful!
+For tickets, visit their website by clicking here.
+Soon we’ll be on the next train out directly to The City Beautiful!